Axia-Tech/AXIA-wiki/docs/learn/learn-security.md

 ), in which an unknown attacker double spent 219_500 ETC (~1.1 million USD).
 This was followed by two more 51% attacks on ETC.

-AXIACoin overcomes security scalability concerns since it gravitates all the economic incentives to the Relay Chain and allows the parachains to tap into stronger guarantees at genesis.
+AXIA overcomes security scalability concerns since it gravitates all the economic incentives to the Relay Chain and allows the allychains to tap into stronger guarantees at genesis.
 Sovereign chains must expend much more effort to grow the value of their coin so that it is not easily attackable by well-funded attackers.

 ### Example

-Let's compare the standard sovereign security model that exists on current proof-of-work (PoW) chains to that of the shared security of AXIACoin.
+Let's compare the standard sovereign security model that exists on current proof-of-work (PoW) chains to that of the shared security of AXIA.
 Chains that are secured by their own security model like Bitcoin, Zcash, Ethereum, and their derivatives all must bootstrap their own independent network of miners and maintain a competitive portion of honest hashing power.
 Since mining is becoming a larger industry that increasingly centralizes on key players, it is becoming more real